baponkar/Live-sensor-values-in-Blynk-app-by-Node-MCU-ESP8266ESP/README.md

 # Showing Live sensor values in Blynk app by Node MCU ESP8266ESP
 ----------------------------------------------------------------
-## <p style='color:green'>You can monitor yours room weather from anywhere of world and also able to control a LED from anywhare.</p>
+## <p style='color:green'>You can monitor yours room weather from anywhere of  the world and also able to control a LED from anywhare.</p>

 - [x] Functionaliity: